helm/helm/docs/provenance.md

 $ helm install --verify mychart-0.1.0.tgz
 ```

-If the keyring is not in the default location, you may need to point to the
+If the keyring (containing the public key associated with the signed chart) is not in the default location, you may need to point to the
 keyring with `--keyring PATH` as in the `helm package` example.

 If verification fails, the install will be aborted before the chart is even pushed